wvallen/aggregatedfolds_live/src/posts/260214-non-zero-probability.md

 P = |ψ|².

 An event requires overlap in space and time.
 As long as amplitude retains support at the relevant coordinates, interaction remains allowed.
-For a photon from my lamp to encounter Jupiter’s atmosphere, the numerical value of P is extremely small, but it's still possible, mathmatically.
+For light from my lamp to reach Jupiter, the numerical value of P is extremely small, but it is still possible, mathematically.

 One interpretation of this mathematics is the Many-Worlds interpretation which treats the entire wavefunction as physically real.
 Every permitted outcome persists as part of a branching multiverse.
 Branches differ in measure, or weight, determined by amplitude.
 Each branch represents a self-consistent history unfolding according to the same underlying equations.

-Within that multiverse exists a branch in which the photons carrying my Morse code “w” reaches Jupiter’s clouds.
-Practically all branches contain dispersal into interplanetary space, but there was a subset that landed on the surface of Jupiter.
+Within that multiverse exists a branch in which my Morse code “W” completes its arc.
+Practically all branches contain dispersal into interplanetary space.
+A slender subset contains arrival.
 W in lights.

 If awareness follows a single branch through this causal-set structure, then experience becomes a path through weighted possibility.
 My consciousness inhabits one history among many mathematically present alternatives.

 In one of them, Jupiter and I exchange signals.

 Light leaves the Sun, reflects from Jupiter, enters my retina, and triggers neuronal circuitry.
-Light leaves my lamp, expands across space, and intersects Jupiter’s atmosphere.
+Light leaves my lamp, expands across space, and completes the arc.
 Fusion, reflection, perception, intention, emission— an arc spanning stellar plasma to cortical firing.

 The multiverse renders the exchange faint in measure, yet fully contained within the total structure of reality.

 At this coordinate in spacetime, photons that departed Jupiter less than an hour and a half earlier entered my pupils.
 I responded with photons of my own.
 Geometry, chemistry, biology, and choice converged in a single exchange.
 The combinatorial space of possible configurations is vast; the one in which I stood on this deck, brass warm from breath, watching that planet steady above the trees, occupies a slender region within it.

 Non-zero probability does not guarantee arrival.
 It allows it.

-Within the multiverse described by the equations, there exists a history in which photons from my lamp reach Jupiter’s clouds.
-There exists a history in which reflected sunlight reaches my retina.
-There exists a history in which awareness recognizes the symmetry between receiving and sending signals.

 I've decided to have my consciousness flow to the particular universe within the multiverse where my signals complete the arc.